parmentelat/nitos_testbed_rc/README.md

     $ install_ntrc

-Hint: If you have an installed nitos_testbed_rc gem and want to keep the configuration files, execute install_ntrc script with --no_conf flag.
+Hint: If you have an installed nitos_testbed_rc gem and want to keep the configuration files, execute install_ntrc script with -nc flag.

-    $ install_ntrc --no_conf
+    $ install_ntrc -nc

 Create certificates
 -------------------